tiffanimarlowe/project_template/README.md

 Prerequisites taken from the documentation and flight experience

-- our drone flies with an average of 50 ft/second (15m/sec), which includes acceleration and decelleration
+- our drone flies with an average of 50 ft/second (15m/sec), which includes acceleration and decelleration.
 - we chose the TB48S battery configuration with a higher endurance of of 30 minutes with a 4.4 lbs payload/package.
-- this translates to a maximum range of 17 miles, with an efective radius of 8.5 miles (for a forth and back trip)
+- this translates to a maximum range of 17 miles, with an efective radius of 8.5 miles (for a forth and back trip).
 - the batteries have a recharging time for a complete charge (from 0% to 100%) of 90 minutes.
 - no transmission range implemented as it will be programmed at the start with the adress coordinates and the flight profile (e.g. obstacles).
 In other words, it will fly "uncontrolled".